A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 A: Part of the answer could be that in many of the trials in which you ran out of money, this happened very soon before the last member of the plan died, which would have mitigated the negative aspects to some extent.
 It could also be that running out of money often occurred when you were still asset-rich, implying that lifestyle changes, whilst undesirable, would be possible to avoid total disaster.

 The calculated chance of your running out of money may have assumed that your discretionary spending will stay the same in real terms, year in, year out.
 Your circumstances are likely to change in the future as discussed in the answer to the previous question.
 Unless you've already done so, you might consider allowing the program to vary your discretionary spending over time: your chance of running out of money should then be reduced.
 This setting is on the Plan page.

 A: That depends on what you want the program to tell you.
-When you don't check the box, it gives you results based on a constant level of discretionary spending, in real terms.
+When you don't check the box, it gives you results based on a constant level of discretionary spending, in real terms (other than any fixed taper you may have specified).
 Traditionally, this is what most people have assumed that retirement would be like.
 Leaving the box unchecked gives you a picture of such a 'traditional' retirement.
-However this is unlikely to reflect your future reality, unless perhaps you're able to fund it entirely from defined benefit pensions.
+However, this is unlikely to reflect your future reality, unless perhaps you're able to fund it entirely from Defined Benefit pensions or other guaranteed income.

 Whether or not you check the box, remember that the program treats today as the starting point for its projections.
 At some future date you'll need to update your plan based on any changes to your financial circumstances.
 Between now and then, some of what were just possibilities will have crystallised into certainties.
 When you re-optimise you strategy, your results should become more reliable.